How to configure WINRM for HTTPS

 - Install or view the certificates under Certificates (Local computer) > Personal > Certificates.

-If you do not have a Server Authenticating certificate consult your certificate administrator.
+If you don't have a Server Authenticating certificate, consult your certificate administrator.
 If you have a microsoft Certificate server, you may be able to request a certificate using the web certificate template from

 Once the certificate is installed type the following to configure WINRM to listen on HTTPS:

 winrm quickconfig -transport:https

 If you don't have an appropriate certificate, you can run the following command with the authentication methods configured for WinRM.
 However, the data won't be encrypted.

 By default WinRM HTTP uses port 80.
 On Windows 7 and higher, the default port is 5985.

 By default WinRM HTTPS uses port 443.
 On Windows 7 and higher, the default port is 5986.

 To confirm WinRM is listening on HTTPS, type the following command:

 winrm enumerate winrm/config/listener